dotnet/AspNetCore.Docs/aspnetcore/security/cors.md

 If the browser sends credentials but the response doesn't include a valid `Access-Control-Allow-Credentials` header, the browser doesn't expose the response to the app, and the cross-origin request fails.

-Be careful when allowing cross-origin credentials.
-A website at another domain can send a signed-in user's credentials to the app on the user's behalf without the user's knowledge.
+Allowing cross-origin credentials is a security risk.
+A website at another domain can send a signed-in user's credentials to the app on the user's behalf without the user's knowledge. <!-- TODO Review: When using `AllowCredentials`, all CORS enabled domains must be trusted.
+I don't like "all CORS enabled domains must be trusted", because it implies that if you're not using  `AllowCredentials`, domains don't need to be trusted. -->

 The CORS specification also states that setting origins to `"*"` (all origins) is invalid if the `Access-Control-Allow-Credentials` header is present.